AideenM12/Joyce-English-School-MS4/README.md

 ## Strategy

 ### Project Goals
-The primary goal of this site is to facillitate people in the city of Trieste who have a desire to learn English.
+The primary goal of this site is to facilitate people in the city of Trieste who have a desire to learn English.
 For the purpose of this project all site content has been presented in English but in a real world application this site would be presented in Italian.
 The site is named after famed Irish author James Joyce who lived in Trieste for many years and is still revered by the city's inhabitants today.
 Coincidentially James Joyce also taught English as a foreign language in the city of Trieste.
 The site is designed to offer user's the opportunity to find out information about the school's courses and also to allow registered user's to purchase courses from the site.
 Users can also read and leave reviews, view the order history and create a profile with the site.
 There are many other site features to be implemented which will be discussed in depth later on in this document.